choderalab/software-development/PYTHON_CODING.md

 # Python coding best practices

 You are writing code that you and other people will read and modify multiple times, so there are few things to keep in mind that will simplify your life:
 - **Keep it simple, clean and documented.** Your code is your best methods section!
 Write it so that your colleagues can understand it easily.
-Write it so that you will remember what you did in 6 months from now.
+Write the documentation so that you will remember what you did 6 months from now.
 - **Make it robust and extensible.** Writing robust code means you will spend less time debugging, or (even worse) analyzing results from an incorrect code.
-Writing extensible code means you will spend less time modifying your code.
+Writing extensible code means you will spend less time modifying it.

 This article tries to offer practical suggestions on how to achieve these two (sometimes clashing) goals.